 Not all bets have to be made before a game begins.
 With NFL live betting you can make in-game wagers while the game is playing out.
 It’s a really exciting way to get into the game and make more dynamic bets as the game unfolds.

-As the game develops an identity, the betting lines will adjust in accordance to what is happening on the field.
-For this reason (and others) it is vital to pay close attention to the game if you want to be successful making live bets.
+As the game develops an identity, the betting lines will adjust in accordance with what is happening on the field.
+For this reason (and others) it is vital to pay close attention to the game if you want to be successful in making live bets.